dboyd13/DSVR/README.md

 4) Update apt - 'sudo apt-get update && sudo apt-get install ca-certificates'
 5) Install GIT - 'sudo apt-get install git'
 6) In case you're not, move to the home directory 'cd ~/'
-7) Download DSVR from git - 'git clone https://github.com/dboyd13/DSVR.git'
+7) Download DSVR from git - 'git clone https://github.com/dboyd13/DSVR.git ./dsvr-source'
-8) 'cd DSVR'
+8) 'cd dsvr-source'
 9) Run the install script with sudo - sudo ./installdsvrpackage.sh - take note of any errors that may come up.
 This will take a while, as it will be installing a number of packages via the web.
+10) Optionally remove the "source" folder - 'rm -r ~/dsvr-source'
-10) Follow the prompts, and once it completes issue the 'sudo shutdown -h now' command to power-down the RPi
+11) Follow the prompts, and once it completes issue the 'sudo shutdown -h now' command to power-down the RPi
-11) With the power-off, plug the USB NIC into an available USB port.
+12) With the power-off, plug the USB NIC into an available USB port.
-12) Wire your RPI inline between your existing Modem/CE and your existing Router/Access Point as follows:
+13) Wire your RPI inline between your existing Modem/CE and your existing Router/Access Point as follows:

     eth0 (onboard) is 'internet side'
     eth1 (usb) is 'lan side'